Trade directory · New Bedford metro · Massachusetts

 Inspection Schedule

-Initial permit inspection before work begins, rough inspection for structural work, final inspection upon completion.
-Schedule 48 hours in advance through New Bedford Building Department.
+Initial permit inspection before work begins, progress inspection at 50% completion for major projects, final inspection upon completion.
+Schedule 48 hours in advance with New Bedford Building Department.

 §4